Martin County Center: (507) 238-4757

 Maternal Child Health (MCH) is a short-term home visiting program.
 MCH visits include individualized guidance and assessments from a Public Health Nurse during pregnancy, birth, and postpartum.
 Assessments include infant weight checks and breastfeeding consultations.

-For more information about Baby Café or the Milk Bank, contact Kylie Saari, RN, PHN, CLC at 507-238-4757
+For more information about Baby Café or the Milk Bank, contact Becca Sokoloski, RN, PHN, IBCLC at 507-238-4757

-For more information about Child and Teen Check-Ups or WIC contact Becca Sokoloski, RN, PHN, CLC at 507-238-4757.
+For more information about Child and Teen Check-Ups or WIC contact Becca Sokoloski, RN, PHN, IBCLC at 507-238-4757.

 A milk depot is a place where mothers can bring their extra expressed breast milk to donate for other babies in need.
 Mothers will be connected with the Minnesota Milk Bank to initiate the screening process.
 Once the screening process is complete the collected milk can be dropped off at our depot.
 It is then transported to the milk bank for processing and distribution.
 Our South Central Milk Depot is affiliated with the Minnesota Milk Bank.
-If you are interested in donating breast milk, please contact: Patti Kasper RN, PHN, IBCLC at # 507-238-4757 or patti.kasper@fmchs.com
+If you are interested in donating breast milk, please contact: Kylie Saari, RN, PHN, IBCLC at 507-238-4757 or kylie.saari@fmchs.com

 Learn more: https://www.health.state.mn.us/people/breastfeeding/recognition/healthdpts.html